William Whysall: County cricket (1920–1930)

 After the war ended, Whysall did not play in the 1919 season.
 He returned on 5 June 1920 when he was in the Nottinghamshire team for a County Championship match against Yorkshire at Headingley.
 He had scores of 19 and 7 in the match.
 Nottinghamshire won the toss and batted first but were all out for 215.
 Yorkshire scored 324 all out in reply, Wilfred Rhodes making 167 not out.
 Nottinghamshire were dismissed for 157 in the second innings and Yorkshire made 50 without loss to win by 10 wickets.

 Through the early 1920s, Whysall made steady progress and, having scored 928 runs in the 1920 season, he made over 1,000 in each of the next ten with a highest total of 2,716 in 1929, when Nottinghamshire won the County Championship.
 He scored 1,852 runs in 1924, including six centuries, at the substantial average of 46.30 and, for his performances that season, he was chosen as a Wisden Cricketer of the Year in 1925.
 He was selected for the England tour of Australia in the winter of 1924–25.
-According to Wisden, Whysall was worth his place on the strength of his batting alone but in fact his wicket-keeping was the decisive factor, although he was not a specialist in the position, so he toured as Herbert Strudwick's deputy.
+According to Wisden, Whysall was worth his place on the strength of his batting alone but in fact his wicket-keeping was the decisive factor, although he was not a specialist in the position, so he toured as Bert Strudwick's deputy.

 Whysall was awarded two benefits by Nottinghamshire.
 The first in 1926 centred on a match against Yorkshire at Trent Bridge.
 The second, in 1931, was for his family after his early death.

 In the winter of 1928–29, Whysall went to Jamaica with Sir Julien Cahn's XI and played in three first-class matches.